gla-rad/py_vdes1000/README.md

     ```
     pdm sync --prod
     ```
-    Upon successful execution of the above command, `pdm` will generate a virtual Python environment in `./.venv/` and install the package along with its required dependencies into it.
+    After successfully executing the above command, `pdm` will generate a virtual Python environment in `./.venv/` and install the package along with its required dependencies into it in *production mode*.

 ## Example Applications